Meta-analysis of Bayesian analyses: Numerical studies

-In this section, we illustrate our meta-analysis framework, \emph{meta-analysis of Bayesian analyses} (MBA), with numerical examples.
-In these examples, we consider the problem of combining results from analyses conducted using likelihood-free models.
-In such models, the data can typically be summarized by a number of different statistics but there is no closed-form likelihood to relate these to the quantity or effect of interest, which poses a challenge for traditional formulations of meta-analysis.
-In our framework, we directly utilize the inferred posteriors to build a joint model.
-In addition to modeling the shared central tendency of the inferred model parameters, we demonstrate that weakly informative or poorly identifiable posteriors for individual studies can be updated post-hoc through joint modeling.
-We begin with a brief review of likelihood-free inference using approximate Bayesian computation.
+In this section, we illustrate the proposed novel framework, {meta-analysis of Bayesian analyses} (MBA), with numerical examples\footnote{Code available at \href{https://github.com/weakly-informative/BA-MBA}{github.com/weakly-informative/BA-MBA}}.
+To illustrate the generality of the approach, we consider the problem of combining results from analyses conducted using likelihood-free models.
+We emphasize, however, that MBA is not restricted to this class of models.
+In likelihood-free inference, the data can typically be summarized by a number of different statistics but there is no closed-form likelihood to relate these to the quantity or effect of interest, which poses a challenge for traditional formulations of meta-analysis.
+Using our framework, we directly utilize the local posteriors to build a joint model, from which we sample using a simple computational strategy, described in the supplementary material (Appendix D).
+In addition to modeling the shared central tendency of the inferred model parameters, we demonstrate that weakly informative or poorly identifiable posteriors for original studies can be updated \emph{post-hoc} through joint modeling.